 - You can choose to roam or buy a local sim card but this requires that your mobile phone should be unlocked.

-ATM/Credit cards, (let your bank know you’ll be travelling abroad before you leave)
+- ATM/Credit cards, (let your bank know you’ll be traveling abroad before you leave)

 A waterproof day pack